apache/cloudstack-documentation/source/adminguide/autoscale_without_netscaler.rst

 Disabling and Enabling an AutoScale Configuration
 -------------------------------------------------

-If you want to perform any maintenance operation on the AutoScale VM instances, disable the AutoScale configuration.
+If you want to perform any maintenance operation on the AutoScale Instances, disable the AutoScale configuration.
 When the AutoScale configuration is disabled, no scaleup or scaledown action is performed.
 You can use this downtime for the maintenance activities.
 To disable the AutoScale